CPS251 Android Development by Scott Shaper

 Required Gradle Dependencies

-Like discusssed prevousily in the navigation chapter we need to add the following dependencies to our project:
+As discussed earlier in the navigation chapter, add the following dependencies to your project.

 [versions]